-Module 2 - Good SSTC practices in the elimination of child labour and modern slavery
+Module 2 - Good SSTC practices in the elimination of child labour and forced labour

 a.
 Introductory Text

-In December 2007 and in March 2008 memoranda of understanding were signed on South-South Cooperation to prevent and eliminate child labour and to promote social protection in several regions, but with a special focus on Portuguese-speaking countries in Africa.
+In December 2007 and in March 2008 two memoranda of understanding were signed on South-South Cooperation to prevent and eliminate child labour and to promote social protection in several regions, but with a special focus on Portuguese-speaking countries in Africa.
 Those memoranda outline the need to identify needs and process technical cooperation requests from developing countries, and to include commitments to provide support for the mobilization of financial resources.
-The overarching framework agreement was signed in June 2009 – the “Complementary Agreement on Technical Cooperation with Latin American and African countries for the Implementation of the ILO-Brazil Partnership Programme for the Promotion of South-South Cooperation”.
-As a follow up of this agreement, Brazil prioritized the elaboration of cooperation programmes regarding fundamental principles and rights at work, with a strong focus on child labour, social protection, and extending social security.
+Later on, an overarching framework agreement was signed in June 2009 – the “Complementary Agreement on Technical Cooperation with Latin American and African countries for the Implementation of the ILO-Brazil Partnership Programme for the Promotion of South-South Cooperation”.
+Since that year, this Partnership Programme has already implemented more than 20 projects collaborating with more than 40 countries in Africa, Latin America, and the Caribbean.

 b.
 Videos